vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-We could do the same for other **logical concerns** but you might be already asking the question – _Isn’t this just moving the code to the `setup` option and making it extremely big?_ Well, that’s true.
-That’s why before moving on with the other responsibilities, we will first extract the above code into a standalone **composition function**.
+We could do the same for other <b>logical concerns</b> but you might be already asking the question – _Isn’t this just moving the code to the `setup` option and making it extremely big?_ Well, that’s true.
+That’s why before moving on with the other responsibilities, we will first extract the above code into a standalone <b>composition function</b>.
 Let's start with creating `useUserRepositories`:

 ```js
 // src/composables/useUserRepositories.js